unavi-xyz/unavi/README.md

 # Turborepo starter

-This is an official Yarn v1 starter turborepo.

 ## What's inside?

-This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
+This turborepo uses [Yarn](https://yarnpkg.com/) v3 as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages